 She is advisor to Oxford Inspires and Gravity Fields Festival, Grantham and a Trustee of The Rose Theatre, Kingston and new company Visible Theatre founded with an international professional ensemble aged 60-85.
 In 2008 Tish was awarded an Honorary Doctorate by Oxford Brookes University for her services to theatre and the arts.

-Lady Cynthia Hall DL
+Cynthia, Lady Hall DL

 Head of The School of St Helen and St Katharine Abingdon 1993-2008; Head of Wycombe Abbey School High Wycombe 2008-2013; consultant Saxton Bampfylde 2013-.
 Formerly, member of the Oxfordshire Independent and State Schools Partnership Forum; President of the Girls’ Schools Association; Team Inspector Independent Schools Inspectorate.